 Now, through a partnership with Huntington University, the Fortitude Fund will continue developing and maintaining entrepreneurship and talent in northeast Indiana.

-The Fortitude Fund helps entrepreneurs with grit, guts, and heart access the 3 essential elements to business success: Community, Mentors, & Money.
+The Fortitude Fund helps entrepreneurs with grit, guts, heart, and faith access the 3 essential elements to business success: Community, Connections, and Money.
 Through the Fortitude Fund, Northeast Indiana entrepreneurs can apply and receive a $500 grant.
 Upon receiving this initial grant and showing progress in their business, grantees are also eligible to receive a Next Level Grant of $2,500.

 The only requirement is that grantees stay in touch with the organization through events, mentorship programs, and progress updates to grow in success throughout their business endeavors.